OpenTranslationBible/open-bible/en-GB/14.2 Chronicles/md/2-chronicles-09.md

 ## 2 Chronicles 9:30

-Solomon reigned in Jerusalem over all Israel for forty years.
+Solomon's reign in Jerusalem over all Israel lasted for forty years.

 ---